everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 #### JavaScript

-For JavaScript, we use [Homestar Wasmify][homestar-client] to generate a Wasm component.
-See the [JavaScript Setup][js-setup] instructions if you are following along.
+For this section on JavaScript, we will use [Homestar Wasmify][homestar-client] to generate a Wasm component.
+If you're following along with the code examples, please run the [JavaScript setup][js-setup] instructions.

 Wasmify is our tool for generating Wasm components from JavaScript code.
 It generates Wasm components by bundling JavaScript code, generating WIT types from TypeScript code or JSDoc-defined types, and embedding WASI dependencies.
 Keep in mind that [Wasmify][wasmify-docs] is in development and does not support all WIT-defined types.